Combinatorics

 bernpol(n, {a = 'x})

-Bernoulli polynomial Bn evaluated at a ('x by default).
+Bernoulli polynomial Bn evaluated at a ('x by default), defined by

 ? bernpol(1)